 In 1973–1987 he served as a professor at Chicago University.

 From 1971 to 1973 he taught economics at Tel-Aviv University.

 Jacob Frenkel earned his B. A. in economics and political science at the Hebrew University of Jerusalem, and his M. A. and Ph.
 D. in economics at the University of Chicago.

-He is member of a number of Israeli and international economic research organizations and a member of editorial boards of numerous influential economic periodicals, the author of 18 books and over 300 articles on economic and financial issues.
-He is also a recipient of several Honorary Doctoral degrees and awards in Argentina, Czech Republic and Italy as well as a State Award of Israel (2002) and is a foreign honorary member of the American Academy of Arts and Sciences
+He is a number of Israeli and international economic research organizations and a member of editorial boards of numerous influential economic periodicals, the author of 18 books and over 300 articles on economic and financial issues.
+He is also a recipient of several Honorary Doctoral degrees and awards in Argentina, Czech Republic, and Italy as well as a State Award of Israel (2002) and is a foreign honorary member of the American Academy of Arts and Sciences